HIGHLIGHTS

 synonymous with this island.
 If you have chosen an optional activity,

-enjoy uninterrupted views of South Georgia’s majestic coast.
+uninterrupted views of South Georgia’s majestic coast.

 Day